How to buy Nufarm (NUF) shares in Australia

 Over the last 12 months, Nufarm's shares have ranged in value from as little as $4.2431 up to $6.2822.
 A popular way to gauge a stock's volatility is its "beta".

 Nufarm Limited, together with its subsidiaries, develops, manufactures, and sells crop protection solutions and seed technologies in Europe, the Middle East, Africa, North America, and the Asia Pacific.
-It operates through two segments, Crop Protection and Seed Technology.
-The company's protection solutions include herbicides, insecticides, and fungicides that help growers protect crops against weeds, pests, and diseases.
-It focuses on crops, such as cereals; corn; soybean; pasture, turf, and ornamentals; and trees, nuts, vines, and vegetables.
-It also provides seed treatment products for the protection and treatment of damage caused by insects, fungus, and disease; and distributes sunflower, sorghum, and canola seeds.
+The company operates through Crop Protection and Seed Technologies segments.
+The Crop Protection segment solutions include herbicides, insecticides, and fungicides that help growers protect crops against weeds, pests, and diseases.
+The Seed Technologies segment operates base seeds, bioenergy, omega-3 and seed treatment platforms, as well as sells seeds and oil based products.
+It also focuses on crops, such as cereals; corn; soybean; pasture, turf, and ornamentals; and trees, nuts, vines, and vegetables.
+In addition, the company provides seed treatment products for the protection and treatment of damage caused by insects, fungus, and disease.
+Further, it distributes sunflower, sorghum, and canola seeds.
 Nufarm Limited was founded in 1916 and is headquartered in Laverton North, Australia.

 Frequently asked questions